froberge/aws-ocp-demo/docs/deploy-ocp-gitops.md

-# AWS OpenShift Demo

-This repository contains the different manifest needed to make OpenShift ready for development after the initial installation of OpenShift on AWS infrastructure.
-Is it used to implement the `best pratices` in day 2 operations such as the separation of concern between the application code and the cluster manifest.

-The demo will explore different concepts tools and concepts needed for an healty management of an   OpenShift cluster such as:
-* OpenShift Pipeline for CI
-* OpenShift GitOps for CD
+# Deploy Using OpenShift GitOps
-* Red Hat Build of Keycloak
-* Deployment of a simple application in Quarkus.
-[Simple Quarkus Service](https://github.com/froberge/simple-quarkus-service).

-### Prerequisite

-1. Access to github
-1. Clone/Fork of this repository
+## Requirement
-1. Access to an OpenShift Cluster
+* Access to an OpenShift Cluster
-1. OpenShift CLI
-1. [Optional] OpenShift GitOps operator install on the cluster to run the GitOps demo

-### Deploy Using OpenShift GitOps
+* `Have the OpenShift Pipeline Operator install`.
+For instructions on how to install OpenShift Pipiline you can refer to my [OpenShift Pipeline Demo](https://github.com/froberge/ocp-pipeline-demo) in this [section](https://github.com/froberge/ocp-pipeline-demo/blob/main/docs/install-pipeline-operator.md)

+* `Have the OpenShift GitOps Operator install`.
+For instructions on how to install OpenShift Gitops you can refer to my [OpenShift GitOps Demo](https://github.com/froberge/ocp-gitops-demo) in this [section](https://github.com/froberge/ocp-gitops-demo/blob/main/docs/install-gitops-operator.md)

+* `Have a clone/fork of this repository`.

-In this demo we will be demontrating how to use `OpenShift` Gitops to manage our cluster and to deploy an application.
-To achieve this we need 2 `ArgoCD instance`.
-One that managed the cluster and one manages the applications
+In this demo we will be demontrating how to use `OpenShift` Gitops to manage our application and to deploy an application.
+To do this we need to deploy an other `ArgoCD instance` that will be use for developers to manage the applications

 __NOTE__
-*   The default `cluster` instance of Argo CD is meant for cluster admin tasks like creating namespace managing role bindings, installation operators etc. not for day to day application management.
+*   The default `cluster` instance of Argo CD is meant for cluster admin tasks like creating namespace managing role bindings not for day to day application management.

 * `The Developer Argo CD instance` will be deploy in it own namespaces and is intented for the developper to use to manage the application.